sychan/kb_sdk_docs/_sources/tutorial/dependencies.rst.txt

 Instructions for installing on Linux: https://www.docker.com/linux

 On Linux, be sure to follow these `post installation steps <https://docs.docker.com/install/linux/linux-postinstall/>`_ so you can run docker and `kb-sdk` as a non-root user.

+When you run an app in a narrative, it runs in a docker container on KBase's servers.
+Learn more about docker containers here: https://www.docker.com/what-container.
+Docker containers allow you to package and compile programs and dependencies, such as `MEGAHIT <https://github.com/voutcn/megahit>`_, and run them anywhere.